 Preference actions are a form of litigation specifically provided for by the Bankruptcy Code which are intended to recover payments made by the Debtor within the 90 days prior to declaring bankruptcy.
 The presumption is that the Debtor knew it was going to file bankruptcy, so any payments it made during this 90-day window went to friends and people it wanted to keep happy, and stiffed those the Debtor’s management didn’t like.
 Recognizing that these payments aren’t always made for inappropriate reasons, the Bankruptcy Code provides creditors with many defenses to preference actions.
 Included among these are the “ordinary course of business defense” and the “new value defense.”
 For reader’s looking for more information concerning claims and defenses in preference litigation, attached is a booklet I prepared on the subject: “A Preference Reference: Common Issues that Arise in Delaware Preference Litigation.”

-Carl D. Neff is a partner with the law firm of Fox Rothschild LLP.
-You can reach Carl at (302) 622-4272 or at email@example.com.
+John Bird is a bankruptcy attorney with the law firm of Fox Rothschild LLP.
+John is admitted in Delaware and regularly practices before the United States Bankruptcy Court for the District of Delaware.
+You can reach John at (302) 622-4263 or at email@example.com.